Biochemistry (CHEM 105+L)

 High School Diploma or equivalent, General Chemistry 1 or equivalent, and Organic Chemistry 1 or equivalent.

-Alternatively, CHEM 150 (included on ISP portfolio of courses) works as prerequisite, replacing both General and Organic Chemistry.
+Alternatively, CHEM 151+L offered by Integrated Science Program serves as a prerequisite, replacing both General and Organic Chemistry.

-The course examines the structure and function of the following biological macromolecules in the context of cellular integrity, dynamics and metabolism: carbohydrates, lipids, proteins and nucleic acids.
-The weekend biochemistry topics include enzymology, bioenergetics, catabolism, anabolism, regulation of gene expression, biotechnology, hormone regulation of mammalian metabolism and the pre-biotic evolution of life on earth.
+This course presents the structure and functions of biological macromolecules in the context of cellular integrity, dynamics and metabolism.
+Principles of enzymology, bioenergetics, catabolism, anabolism, regulation of gene expression, biotechnology, hormone regulation of mammalian metabolism and the pre-biotic evolution of life on earth are also explored.

-Nursing students should learn more about the Chemistry for Health Professions class also offered by ISP.
-The Chemistry for Health Professions introduces pre-nursing students to the fundamental concepts of organic chemistry and biochemistry, and meets the requirement for pre-nursing curriculums.
+Nursing students are advised to learn more about the General, Organic, and Biological Chemistry class also offered by ISP.
+This introduces pre-nursing students to the fundamental concepts of general, organic, and biological chemistry, and meets the requirement for diverse nursing degree programs.

 The 5th Edition of the same book may also be used as a textbook for this course (ISBN-10: 0-716-77108-X)

 Every ISP student entering Biochemistry receives a $100 credit toward the purchase of textbooks.
 For more information, please refer to our Textbook Policy.